 Who is an ideal candidate for reverse abdominoplasty?

-Anyone with lax upper abdominal skin would be a great candidate for this surgery at Northwestern Specialists in Plastic Surgery.
+Anyone with lax upper abdominal skin would be a great candidate for a reverse tummy tuck in Chicago, IL at Northwestern Specialists in Plastic Surgery.
 This is often the case when a person has gained and then lost a large amount of weight, and they didn’t carry the weight low on their abdomen.
 We also sometimes see patients who have had a mini tummy tuck before, but now want to address the upper abdomen.